mfkl/libvlc-nuget/buildsystem/macos/README.md

 `dlopen` mechanism without `SetDllImportResolver`; CI checks subsequent P/Invoke calls as well as library discovery.
 It also enables the shared loader for the MAC compilation path.
 It never searches the other architecture's directory.

+### Upgrade order and compatibility

+Upgrade **LibVLCSharp first**, then the native package.
+For this preview the matching wrapper is `LibVLCSharp.3.10.2-macos.1`; a production minimum version must be established when that loader change is released.
+The new native package with an older, unpatched LibVLCSharp is **unsupported**.
+The native package does not enforce a wrapper dependency, so NuGet will not prevent that combination.
+There is no change to the public initialization API or the LibVLC 3 ABI.

+The updated loader retains the old native package's standalone dylib layout, including explicit directory initialization without a separate `libvlccore`.
+The existing assembly and entry-assembly search paths remain available.
+On Apple targets it first attempts the previous runtime resolution behavior, allowing already loaded libraries; only `DllNotFoundException` triggers path discovery.
+Version mismatches and missing entry points propagate.
+The macOS app's Resources directory is also checked because the old native package's generic Content items are placed there by modern Apple SDKs.

+CI restores the published `VideoLAN.LibVLC.Mac` **3.1.3.1** package unchanged and checks its pinned SHA-256.
+That package contains **VLC 3.0.4 for x64 only**; updating the wrapper cannot add arm64 support to it.
+The two compatibility jobs exercise `net8.0` and `net8.0-macos` on Intel, covering playback with inferred paths, explicit paths, constructor initialization, repeated initialization and relocated build/publish outputs.
+Apple tests additionally preload the old dylib from outside an app with no bundled VLC files, and ensure an incompatible preloaded major version is rejected.
+Each loading scenario runs in a separate process.

+The new split native package is still tested on both architectures and both TFMs.
+Legacy Xamarin.Mac applications and other historical native distributions are not covered by these modern .NET integration jobs.
+These preview companion packages only contain the two tested .NET 8 targets; they are not a replacement for the full target-framework set of a production LibVLCSharp release.

 CI clones LibVLCSharp into an isolated directory, applies this patch, and builds `LibVLCSharp.3.10.2-macos.1.nupkg` targeting **net8.0** and **net8.0-macos** for